-How did learn about Visions for Children e.V.?
+How did you hear about Visions for Children e.V.?

 I became aware of the organization through my sister Hila Limar.
 She joined during her studies and invested a lot of time in the organization’s mission.
 I always admired the work of the volunteers, but I wasn’t sure whether I would be able to live up to the responsibility if I joined.
 At some point towards the end of 2012, I finally attended a meeting and had so much fun getting involved and sharing my ideas that from that moment on it was clear that I had to become a member.

-What made you decide to support a small organization like ours?
+What made you decide to support a small association like us?

-Because Visions is a small organization, I not only have the opportunity to observe projects and processes up close, but I can also work within its flat hierarchy and minimal administration to share, discuss, and implement my ideas and thoughts directly with other members.
+The small association not only gives me the opportunity to observe projects and processes transparently at close quarters, but the flat hierarchies and very manageable administrative structure also mean that I can easily share, discuss and implement my ideas and thoughts directly with the other members.

-Why do you find it important to get involved in social projects?
+Why do you think it is important to be socially involved?

-Every single one of us, as citizens of a country, as people of this global community and inhabitants of this earth, has the responsibility to get involved, to contribute in some way, to do their part, no matter in which context; that’s how I see it.
-Whether it’s joining a party, doing a voluntary year of social service, producing a song that moves people, a nice gesture towards a stranger or working in a small relief organization – every action counts; no – it comes down to exactly these small actions!
-It is in this way that we can actively shape and create the world in which we live and address social injustices.
+Each and every one of us, as citizens of a country, as people of this global world and inhabitants of this earth, has a responsibility to get involved in some way, to make a contribution – no matter in what context – that’s how I see it.
+Whether it’s joining a political party, doing an FSJ, producing a touching song, a kind gesture to a stranger, or working in a small charity – every deed counts; no – every deed counts!
+This is the only way we can actively shape and mold the world we live in and tackle injustice and grievances.

 What does education mean to you?

-Without education, we don’t learn how to interact (with the world or ourselves) in the right way.
-Education teaches us the ways and means by which we can take our life into our own hands and determine the direction it should take.
-Education makes us independent and at the same time shows us how much we all depend on each other and how important mutual support is.
+Without education, we will not learn how to treat each other – the world and ourselves – properly.
+Education teaches us ways and means of taking control of our lives and determining the direction we want to take.
+Education makes us independent and at the same time shows us how much we all depend on each other and how important it is to help each other.

-What is the most valuable thing you learned and were able to take with you from your school days?
+What is the most valuable thing you have learned and taken with you from your school days?

 The teachers who encouraged and challenged me.
-Teachers who not only gave me funny anecdotes that I’ll have for the rest of my life but also imparted important virtues for life to me.
-Also, my unique classmates and friends who enrich my life to this day.
+Teachers who not only gave me funny anecdotes for the rest of my life, but also taught me important virtues for life.
+I also have unique classmates and friends who continue to enrich me to this day.